Recent, Ongoing, and Future Research Projects

 Cultures for Innovation

 With Jeremy Hutchison-Krupat (University of Cambridge).
-All successful organizations chase paradigm shifting innovations, but how can they create a culture that maximizes their chances of uncovering these innovations when it is impossible to articulate the path to success specifically?
-These so-called unknown-unknown innovations require a culture that can tolerate failure, but as we show in this paper, determining the optimal innovation culture is a subtle and complex decisions.
-What extent should R&D activities be monitored?
-How can we ensure that we tolerate failure but not incompetence?
-Can monitoring something you don’t want actually help you get something you do want?
-Our ground-breaking modelling address all of these questions and more.
+All successful organizations chase paradigm shifting innovations, but how can they create an environment that maximizes their chances of uncovering these innovations when it is impossible to articulate the path to success specifically?
+This requires a non-traditional mechanism, as contracts cannot be written when the actions are unknown and monitoring is ineffective.
+To puruse these so-called ‘unknown-unknown’ innovations requires a culture that can tolerate failure, but as we show in this paper, determining the optimal innovation culture is a subtle and complex decisions.
+We model the relationship as a principal-agent model of a relational contract, where both parties continue to cooperate only because it is in the best long-term interests to sustain the relationship, rather than defect from it.
+Our ground-breaking modelling identifies the importance, but also the limitations, of tolerating failure and reveals how their exists an optimal portfolio of innovations, given an organization’s culture.
+We also shed light on how management may try to adjust their culture to expand this portfolio.
 We provide managers with important quantitative insights on the cultural aspects of innovation, a topic that can often seem mysterious.
-Contact me for a pre-print.
+View this paper on SSRN.

 Presented at: INFORMS 2024, POMS 2025, INFORMS 2025 (Forthcoming)